Police were called to a construction site in Kingston after a suspected German 250kg bomb was unearthed by builders.

 One of the houses damaged by the explosion.

-In 2015, another German 250kg bomb found in Birmingham had to be blown up in-situ, damaging adjacent properties.
+Similarly, in 2015, a German 250kg bomb found in Birmingham had to be blown up in-situ, damaging adjacent properties.

 How can this specific threat be mitigated?

-Brimstone provides Intrusive Magnetometer Survey services to the U.K construction industry.
-These surveys allow our customers to carry out piling works safe in the knowledge that their pile drivers will not strike any large German bombs.
-To find out more about this service, click here.
+Brimstone provides intrusive magnetometer survey services to the UK construction industry.
+These surveys allow our customers to carry out piling works safely in the knowledge that their pile drivers will not strike any large German bombs.